 Pre-training

-On the first day of the experiment the bats were placed inside the cages and allowed to acclimatize to the new environment.
+On the first day of the experiment the bats were placed inside the cages and allowed to acclimate to the new environment.
 The flowers were covered with a towel to prevent the animals accessing them, and containers of honey water were placed on top of the covered flowers, which the bats found easily.
 On this day alone no other food was given, not even the supplementary mixture.
 Food was only available at the location of the flowers.
 No data were recorded by the computer on this day, and the amount of honey-water consumed was not monitored.

 Training